snarfed/granary/README.md

 Open [localhost:8080](http://localhost:8080/) and you should see the granary home page!

 If you want to work on [oauth-dropins](https://github.com/snarfed/oauth-dropins) at the same time, install it in "source" mode with `pip install -e <path to oauth-dropins repo>`.
+You'll also need to update the `oauth_dropins` symlink, which is needed for serving static file assets in dev_appserver: `ln -sf <path-to-oauth-dropins-repo>/oauth_dropins`.

 To deploy to production: